![]() |

-OpenLDAP is sometimes criticised for poor error message and diagnostics.
-Partly this is due to the generic standardisation of error messages and partly to the fact that most error messages are reported via clients which can do some serious mangling of any resulting diagnostics.
+OpenLDAP is sometimes criticised for poor error messages and diagnostics.
+Partly this is due to the generic standardisation of error messages which limits the implementation's ability to be informative and creative (in all fairness they also add a textual element to help pin-point the problem) and partly to the fact that many error messages are reported via clients which can do some serious mangling of any original diagnostics.

-The best information comes from OpenLDAP's rather voluminous logging (certainly with loglevel -1).
+The best information comes from OpenLDAP's rather voluminous logging (certainly when using loglevel -1).

 We document below some information on reading OpenLDAP's log and the standard LDAP error messages with some hints as to where the possible cause may lie.